google/gvisor/content/docs/architecture_guide/performance.md

 While we include a variety of workloads here, it’s worth emphasizing that gVisor may not be an appropriate solution for every workload, for reasons other than performance.
-For example, a sandbox is likely to provide minimal benefit for your database, since *all your user data would already be inside the sandbox* and there is no need for an attacker to break out in the first place.
+For example, a sandbox may provide minimal benefit for a trusted database, since *user data would already be inside the sandbox* and there is no need for an attacker to break out in the first place.

 ## Methodology